John-Duria/Azure---Network---Protocols/README.md

 <h2>Task</h2>

 - Task 1.
-Creating a Resource Group and Deploying Windows 10 and Linux Ubuntu Server VMs
+Creating a Resource Group and Deploying Windows 10 and Linux Ubuntu Server VMs.
 - Task 2.
-Exploring Network Analysis on a Windows 10 VM: Using Remote Desktop, Wireshark, and Observing ICMP Traffic
+Exploring Network Analysis on a Windows 10 VM: Using Remote Desktop, Wireshark, and Observing ICMP Traffic.
 - Task 3.
-How to use Wireshark to capture and analyze SSH traffic
+How to use Wireshark to capture and analyze SSH traffic.
 - Task 4.
-How to capture and analyze DHCP traffic using Wireshark
+How to capture and analyze DHCP traffic using Wireshark.
 - Task 5.
-Observe DNS Traffic
+How to capture and analyze DNS (Domain Name System) traffic using Wireshark.
 - Task 6.
-Observe RDP Traffic
+How to capture and analyze Remote Desktop Protocol (RDP) traffic using Wireshark.

 <h2>Actions and Observations</h2>